5G-ERA/NetApp-Workshop/README.md

 ros2 run ros2_5g_era_basic_example result_listener --ros-args --remap results:=/robot1_results
 ```

 Lastly, we run `ImagePublisher` Node, which reads the video file, converts each video frame to ROS2 `Image` message, and adds current `timestamp` and `frame_id` into the message's header.
-The `ImagaPublisher` node is publishing results to its `images` topic.
+The `ImagePublisher` node is publishing results to its `images` topic.

 ```bash
 # Terminal 4